akamming/esp_domoticz_opentherm_handler/README.md

 - A HotWater Setpoint device: (if supported by your boiler) The desired temperature of the hot water reserve in your heating system
 - A Holiday Mode switch: Prevents heating when in thermostat mode (only frost protection)
 - A Weather Dependent Mode switch: When in thermostat mode, decides whether to use the PID regulator or the Weather Dependent mode, where the boiler setpoint is derived from the outside temperature
+- A Reset Device button: Triggers a device reboot (equivalent to HTTP /reset command)
 - Several sensors containing the state of the heating system
 - WiFi RSSI sensor: Monitors signal strength in dBm
 - Log sensor: Receives debug and info messages from the device